Reconciling observed and simulated stellar halo masses: Conclusions

 Most of our simulated galaxies have somewhat higher stellar masses than the bulk of the observed sample in \mer, a limitation shared by many of the other simulations to which those observations were compared (most of which, like many of our simulated galaxies, were originally matched to the Milky Way's properties).
 The most massive galaxy in the \mer sample has a stellar mass of $9\times 10^{10}$ $M_{\odot}$, which is less massive than half the simulated galaxies we consider, while their lowest-mass galaxy, at about $1.5 \times 10^{10}$ $M_{\odot}$, is only half as massive as our least massive simulated galaxy (see Figure \ref{fig:halo-fractions}).
 The simulated systems in the lower end of the mass range differ quite widely in terms of their present-day appearance (bulge- or disk-dominated) and their accretion histories, and clearly a larger sample than ours is needed to get a real sense of the scatter inherent at this mass scale.
-Ongoing work with the Illustris simulations (Elias et al. in prep) promises to be complementary to this study: thanks to the necessary trade-off between simulation box size and resolution, such work can more systematically explore the scatter and mass-dependence of stellar halo masses, but the star particle masses are too high to produce images like those in Figure \ref{fig:face-on-images} that reach the surface densities reported in \mer .
+Work with the Illustris simulations \citep{pillepich14,2018MNRAS.479.4004E} is complementary to this study: thanks to the necessary trade-off between simulation box size and resolution, such work can more systematically explore the scatter and mass-dependence of stellar halo masses, but the star particle masses are too high to produce images, like those in Figure \ref{fig:face-on-images}, with resolved structure at the surface densities reported in \mer .